JMarkstrom/fido2-tools-collection/README.md

 See: https://swjm.blog

 # Terms of Use (ToU) Passkeys
-The [file](https://github.com/JMarkstrom/fido/blob/main/Terms-of-Use-(ToU)-Passkeys.pdf) `Terms-of-Use-(ToU)-Passkeys.pdf` is an example of a "Terms of Use" (ToU) that can be presented to users when accessing company resource.
+The [file](https://github.com/JMarkstrom/fido/blob/main/Terms-of-Use-(ToU)-Passkeys.pdf) `Terms-of-Use-(ToU)-Passkeys.pdf` is an example of a "Terms of Use" (ToU) that can be presented to users when accessing company resources.
 This example ToU stipulates that users must set a non-trivial PIN on the security key and transfers the responsibility to the user.

 ### 📖 Usage
 See: https://learn.microsoft.com/en-us/entra/identity/conditional-access/terms-of-use